 You may best be familiar with carbohydrates, or carbs, as their no-no identities: sugar and starch.
-But as much as you may have heard that these types of carbs are the bane of your dieting existence, you should also know that your body cannot function without them.
+But as much as you may have heard that these groups of carbs are the bane of your dieting existence, you should also know that your body cannot function without them.
 Carbohydrate rich foods include bread, potatoes, cereals and beans.
 The idea behind carbohydrate blockers is that you can eat the carbs, but not gain as much weight from them because their absorption is being "blocked."

 Normally, carbohydrates are broken down in the small intestine by an enzyme called amylase that's released from the pancreas.
 By blocking the actions of amylase, the carbohydrates pass into the large intestine undigested.
 Digestion of carbohydrates in the large intestine is less efficient, so fewer calories are absorbed by the body.
 The most popular carb blocker is white kidney bean extract (Phaseolus vulgaris) and its efficacy and safety are discussed below.

 What is it?
 Phaseolus vulgaris is the common bean, sometimes referred to as bean pod, that originally was found in Central and South America (it is now grown throughout the world).
 One of its varieties is the white kidney bean, an extract of which has been shown to suppress amylase, the enzyme that breaks down carbohydrates.
 There are 247 products on the market containing Phaseolus vulgaris according to the Natural Medicines Comprehensive Database (NMCD).
 However not all of these products contain white kidney bean, so you should look specifically for white kidney bean extract and not just Phaseolus vulgaris.